MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ---
-title: Add a note to your 3D model in Dynamics 365 Product Visualize.
+title: Add a note to your 3D model in Dynamics 365 Product Visualize
 description: Learn how to add a note (including text and drawings) to a 3D model in Dynamics 365 Product Visualize.
 author: sbmjais
 ms.author: shjais